 Being unthankful can be associated with an underlying rejection of God.
 If we don’t recognize what He has done for us, we put something else in His place.

 Problems with ingratitude

 Being unthankful can be associated with an underlying rejection of God.
 If we don’t recognize what He has done for us, we put something else in His place.
 Not only does this demonstrate that we are disconnected from reality, but it generally means we are making a god out of ourselves.

 If we ignore the blessings of God and the contributions of others, we create blind spots that keep us from seeing the whole picture.
 These blind spots can prevent us from perceiving the pitfalls in our path.
-It’s a law of the universe that pride goes before destruction, and a haughty spirit before a fall” (Proverbs 16:18).
+It’s a law of the universe that “pride goes before destruction, and a haughty spirit before a fall” (Proverbs 16:18).